 Logic Apps provide a way to simplify and implement scalable integrations and workflows in the cloud.
 It provides a visual designer to model and automate your process as a series of steps known as a workflow.
 There are many connectors across the cloud and on-premises to quickly integrate across services and protocols.
-A logic app begins with a trigger (like 'When an account is added to Dynamics CRM') and after firing can begin many combinations actions, conversions, and condition logic.
+A logic app begins with a trigger (like 'When an account is added to Dynamics CRM') and after firing can begin many combinations of actions, conversions, and condition logic.

 The advantages of using Logic Apps include the following: